 7 must-read children's books about inspiring Asian-Americans: Yang Warriors by Kao Kalia Yang and Billy Thao

-The memoir Yang Warriors (Amazon or Indiebound) by Kao Kalia Yang and illustrated by Billy Thao has so much to love.
-Starting with the fact that it shows that fierce, determined, compassionate — and of course committed — children can be heroes too.
+The memoir Yang Warriors (Amazon or bookshop.org) by Kao Kalia Yang and illustrated by Billy Thao has so much to love.
+It shows how fierce, determined, compassionate — and of course, committed — children can be heroes too.
 Here, Yang tells the story of her own time as a child in the Ban Vinai refugee camp in Thailand.
-After a week without food, a group of ten young cousins embark on a dangerous mission to attempt to find food to bring back to the family.
-The reviews describe the hope, resilience and inspiration this story holds, while offering an excellent history lesson that isn’t often covered in elementary school history classes.
+After a week without food, a group of ten young cousins embark on a dangerous mission to find food to bring back to the family.
+It’s a story of hope, resilience, and inspiration, offering an excellent history lesson that isn’t often covered in elementary school history classes.

 Related: 6 books to read during Asian and Pacific Island Heritage Month.
 Beyond Moana.